What does it take to raise backyard chickens?

-We admit, we think raising chickens is a blast and something everyone would enjoy at any age – from kids to seniors and everyone in between.
-Whether you live in town or in the country, having your own chickens in the back yard brings a lot of benefits beyond having fresh eggs in your refrigerator.
-But chickens are not perfect animals and can be noisy, dirty, and even a bit ornery to each other.
-That’s why we have compiled a comprehensive list of both the benefits and disadvantages of raising backyard chickens.
+We admit, raising chickens is a blast and something everyone can enjoy at any age – from kids to seniors and everyone in between.
+Whether you live in town or in the country, having your own backyard chickens brings benefits beyond solely having fresh eggs in your refrigerator.
+But chickens are animals and like many, they can be noisy, dirty, and even a bit ornery to each other.
+But we still love them and have compiled a comprehensive list of the benefits and challenges that can come when raising backyard chickens.

-First, let’s discuss the many benefits of raising your own chickens, which can be both fun and useful at your home or farm.
+First, let’s discuss the many benefits of raising backyard chickens, which can be both fun and useful at your home or farm.

 Benefits of Raising Backyard Chickens